W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 “The wicked shall perish” becomes a statement of Atonement, if the word “perish’ is understood as “be undone’.
 ²Every loveless thought must be undone, a word the ego cannot even understand.
 ³To the ego, to be undone means to be destroyed.
-⁴The ego will not be destroyed because it [the ego] is part of your thought, but because it [the ego] is uncreative and therefore unsharing, it [the ego] will be reïnterpreted to release you from fear.
+⁴The ego will not be destroyed because it [the ego] is part of your thought, but because it [the ego] is uncreative and therefore unsharing, it [the ego] will be reinterpreted to release you from fear.
 ⁵The part of your mind that you have given to the ego will merely return to the Kingdom, where your whole mind belongs.
 ⁶You can delay the completion of the Kingdom, but you cannot introduce the concept of fear into it [the Kingdom].
 :::